Realmzer/RZ-IPA-Repo/README.md

 # RZ-IPA-Repo
-A repository for my apps/mods.
+A repository for my app, mods and other apps made by other people.